 Testicular torsion is a urological emergency, that without intervention leads to ischaemia and loss of the testis.

 It exhibits a bimodal distribution with peaks in the neonatal period and around puberty.
-These notes will focus on the management of paediatric and adult testicular torsion.

 Whilst other diagnoses should be considered, suspicion of testicular torsion requires urgent testicular exploration

 Extravaginal torsion occurs in-utero and in neonates.
 It occurs as the tunica vaginalis is not fixed to the gubernaculum and can tort en masse with the spermatic cord.